network-observability/network-observability-lab/setup/README.md

 The setup playbook will ask for the droplet image, its size and region to be deployed.
 It comes with default values, but you can change them if you prefer a bigger droplet size or region, for more information see [here](https://slugs.do-api.dev/).

+> **IMPORTANT:** If you encounter issues, such as when trying to install packages on the droplet, you may see messages like the following:
+> ```shell
+> E: Could not get lock /var/lib/dpkg/lock-frontend.
+It is held by process 1555 (apt-get)
+> E: Unable to acquire the dpkg frontend lock (/var/lib/dpkg/lock-frontend), is another process using it?
+> ```
-The playbooks executed by `netobs setup deploy` are designed to be idempotent, meaning you can run the command again without adverse effects if you encounter issues (such as DigitalOcean API problems).
-Just ensure you use the same variables as initially prompted.
+> In such cases, simply run the command again.
+The playbooks executed by `netobs setup deploy` are designed to be idempotent, meaning you can rerun the command without causing any adverse effects.
+This is particularly useful if you encounter issues like DigitalOcean API problems.
+Just make sure to use the same variables as initially prompted.

 Once the setup completes, use the `netobs setup show` command to display an SSH command that will allow you to quickly access your droplet.

 ```bash
 # Check droplet SSH command and IP address